JARUS-QM/casex/docs/source/examples/example1_critical_area.rst

 The output of the example is as follows.
 We see that the raw iGRC is 6.4, which must be rounded up to 7 for the actual iGRC value.
-This demonstrates how an aircraft, which belongs in the third column (due to the high impact speed above 35 m/s) can achieve a lower iGRC value that given in the table (which would be 8) by doing the actual calculations for the critical area.
+This demonstrates how an aircraft, which belongs in the third column (due to the high impact speed above 35 m/s) can achieve a lower iGRC value than given in the table (which would be 8) by doing the actual calculations for the critical area.

-It is important to note that this example uses rubber against concrete as the friction coefficient.
-This obviously has to be adjusted depending on the aircraft and the overflown terrain.
-Alternatively, it is always acceptable to use the Annex F standard value of 0.65.

 .. code-block:: console